georgeonalo/Run-Infra-as-Code-with-Jenkins/README.md

-# Install Jenkins on EC2 in ONE Click | Run CloudFormation from Github using Jenkins
+# Install Jenkins on EC2 and Run CloudFormation from Github using Jenkins

 In this project, we are going to carry out the following: